GitauHarrison/notes/databases/postgresql.md

 ## What is a Database

 Before we can dive into PostgreSQL, let us begin by understanding what a database is.
 A database is an organized collection of structured information (processed) or data (raw) that is typically stored electronically, say in a computer.
 Anyone can work with a database.
 The tool used to control a database is referred to as a database management system (DBMS).
-A DBMS serves as an interface between the database and its end users or programs, allowing users to retrieve, update or manage how the information is organized an optimized.
+A DBMS serves as an interface between the database and its end users or programs, allowing users to retrieve, update or manage how the information is organized and optimized.
+The DBMS acronym is sometimes extended to indicate the underlying database model.
 Examples of popular DBMS include PostreSQL, MySQL, Microsoft SQL Server, Oracle Database, SQLite among others

-## Types of Databases
+## Types of Databases Models

-The main four types of database management systems are:
+The main four types of database models are:

 1. Hierarchical database
 2. Network database